zhaoshuoxp/Pipelines-Wrappers/README.md

 > NOTE:
 Sample names in meta.txt have to match the featureCounts output exactly, check your text or use this script to create it.
-This script cannot automatically run the DEG discovery pair-wisely if you have >2 groups.
+This script can NOT automatically run the DEG discovery pair-wisely if you have >2 groups.
 Either edit deseq.r or analyze it manually in R. A online tool might be useful: [iDEP](http://bioinformatics.sdstate.edu/idep/).